The homology of moduli spaces of 4-manifolds may be infinitely generated: Computing the invariant

 \begin{proof}[Proof of \cref{thm: generating homoogy}] As in the construction of $E_i$, we fix diffeomorphisms $\psi_i : \mathring{M_i}\#kS^2\times S^2 \to \mathring{X}$ and its extensions $\psi_i : M_i\#kS^2\times S^2 \to X$.
 Considering the pull-back of the orbits $\calS_i \in \bbS(X_i,k)$ under $\psi_i$, we obtain orbits (denoted by the same notation) $\calS_i \in \bbS(X,k)$.

-Passing to a subsequence if necessary, we may suppose that all $\divi(c_i)$ are distinct or all $c_i^2$ are distinct, according to (iii-a) or (iii-b) of \cref{assumption on M}.
+Passing to a subsequence if necessary, we may suppose that all $\divi(c_i)$ are distinct by (iii) of \cref{assumption on M}.
 Thus we may suppose that all $\calS_i$ are distinct elements in $\bbS(X,k)$.
-From this together with \cref{cor finiteness basic}, we may suppose that
+From this together with \cref{cor finiteness basic}, by passing to a subsequence again, we may suppose that

 for all $i \geq 2$.